Expatria-Technologies/RT_Jog_Controller/README.md

 The Shift-HOME function will toggle between the active WCS: G54, G55 etc.

 The HALT button has an alternate function which is to flip the OLED screen vertically.
 There is no standard orientation for these screens so if yours is upside-down after installation, simply activate the screen flip.
 The screen orientation is stored in NVM.
+The Jog2K must be reset (either power cycled or press the reset button) for the screen flip to take effect.

 ## Macros